 ACT on the sea and the Shoalhaven Coast

 North of Eurobodalla is the Shoalhaven Coast.
 Here, you’ll find Jervis Bay, an annexe of the Australian Capital Territory, which boasts the whitest sand in the world at Hyams Beach and the towering sea cliffs of Point Perpendicular.
 Take a sea kayak excursion or go dolphin or whale watching from Huskisson and enjoy the pristine beauty of this marine reserve.

 The Shoalhaven is a burgeoning foodie region with Milton and Mollymook offering acclaimed dining options.
-Take the new Main Road 92 (old Nerriga Rd) which makes the trip to the Shoalhaven an easy two hour drive from Canberra.
-Check out the Jerrawangala Lookout as you head through open countryside.
+Take Main Road 92 (old Nerriga Rd) which makes the trip to the Shoalhaven an easy two-hour drive from Canberra.
 Main Road 92 brings you out near Jervis Bay, a hop skip and jump from Nowra, historic Berry and the Shoalhaven Wine Coast.
 The north end of the Australian Oyster Coast is Greenwell Point where you can buy direct from oyster leases.
 Just down the road, Culburra Beach is the surf village and fishing mecca where Max Dupain's iconic photograph ‘The Sunbaker’ was taken in 1937.